zkirby/web_audio_visualizer/README.md

 - [ ] Be able to remove links
 - [ ] Refactor now that nodes are used instead of nodeKeys
 - [ ] Home screen styling
-- [ ] fix links not refreshing on child node move
-- [x] Home screen
-- [x] Default configs
-- [x] Deploy initial stuff
-- [x] Nodal editing
-- [x] Allow sound to travel through the nodes
-- [x] Figure out how to add nodes
-- [x] Need to convert graphs and nodes into react components.
-- [x] Delete the graph and nodes files